 Millennials, or Generation Y, were born just before or after the turn of the 21st century.
 They represent a significant generational shift as their outlook on life is vastly different than that of the generations that preceded them.
-Recent surveys indicate that these preferences are set to hit the casino industry unless it implements measures to entice millennial gamblers.
+Recent surveys indicate that these preferences are set to hit the Online Cricket Betting ID industry unless it implements measures to entice millennial gamblers.

 Here are some steps casinos are taking: